Did you know that TWU has a food pantry for students?

 - The pantry serves approximately 25 - 30 students per month.

 - In order to maintain students’ confidentiality and dignity, accessing the food pantry does not require application or approval.
 It is available to any student with a need.

-The food pantry items are needed all year long.
+Food pantry items are needed all year long.
 As mentioned above, we serve 25 - 30 students per month and supplies can become limited.
-Consider hosting a food drive benefiting the food pantry!
+Consider hosting a food drive to benefit the food pantry.
 As a TWU community, let’s help our students by supplying food items and necessities for daily living.

-There is a need for a variety of single-serve and easy to prepare/quick fix meals for immediate food needs while on campus attending classes.
+There is a need for a variety of single-serve and easy to prepare/quick fix meals for students' immediate food needs while on campus and attending classes.
 For example: